resource-watch/slate/source/includes/tutorial/webdev_mapbox_quickstart/_quickstart_webmap.md

 The API response that was previously retrieved will serve as the source of the tile layer URL.

 Mapbox expects a raster tile layer to be supplied as a URL in the form `https://example.com/path/to/pngdir/{x}/{y}/{z}`.
-This URL is expressed with templating semantics which are fairly ubiquitous across web map and tile-serving applications.
 The URL representation describes a set of square images located at cartesian positions (`x`, `y`) on a grid determined by a set of zoom levels (`z`).
+This URL is expressed with templating semantics which are fairly ubiquitous across web map and tile-serving applications, but Mapbox specifically requires the TileJSON specification when working with [tile sources](https://docs.mapbox.com/mapbox-gl-js/style-spec/sources/).

 The API response obtained earlier contains a reference to a tile layer and a URL, which for your own benefit should be found within the metadata by skimming the contents.
 If you are unable to find it, look within the following hierarchy address: